davidosomething/dotfiles/mac/README.md

 ### Install development tools

-Make sure the other packages above are installed since after you start using `pyenv` it gets annoying to remember to switch back to system python for each `brew` operation.
+Make sure you've installed packages since after you start using `pyenv` it gets annoying to remember to switch back to system python for each `brew` operation.
+Use the `bi` alias for a clean room install if possible.

 - Install `chruby`, `ruby-install`
     1. `ruby-install ruby` to install latest